alyssaong1/WebDev101/README.md

 	</tr>
 </table>
 ```
+Run the html file in your browser, and your table should look like this:

+- TODO: add img with table

 As you can see, the tr tag represents each row of the table, the th tag represents a table column title and the td tag represents the columns that contain content.

 Some other commonly used html elements you should have a read up on are: